payeezy/payeezy_android_pay/README.md

-# Android Pay – Payeezy Integration
+# Android Pay – Payeezy Integration Guide

 The document describes how an Android application can use Payeezy to process an Android Pay transaction.